 - Race

 - Gender

 - Social class

 - Age

 - Religion

 - Sexual orientation

 - Appearance

 - Disability.

 You expose yourself to an accusation of discrimination and the penalties imposed by the supporting legislation.
-You are also likely to find yourself being investigated by AHPRA for breaching the Dental Code of Conduct for Registered Health Practitioners, 1.2 Professional values and qualities.
+You are also likely to find yourself being investigated by the General Dental Council for breaching the Standards for the Dental Team.